marcingolenia/mcode/src/pages/blog/2020-04-20-fsharp_cool.md

 * Nullable ref types - we have Records since 2005.
 So old...
 * Asynchronous streams - we have it for 5 years already
 * Default interface methods - you don't need them in functional programming
-* Nullable reference types - there is no null in F#.
+* Nullable reference types - It is not that easy to use null in F#, so usually we don't do this (only when working at edges with .net libraries).
+We have the option type.
 F# won by 15 years
-* Null-coalescing assignment - no null in F#
+* Null-coalescing assignment - You shouldn't need this in F#.
+When working with .net libraries you can define this operator by yourself easily.

 C# 8.0 is with us for some time already isn't it?
 I have not seen any confirmed features of C# 9.0 but the rumors are saying...
 Records!
 We have them for 15 years in F#.
 People are writing about discards in lambda (boring), or improved pattern matching (can you beat F#?
 I don't think so), yield expression - yes, yes F# has it.
 Let's put the sarcasm aside.
 Don't get me wrong I still love C# but do you see where it is going?
 Isn't it functional programming the future?